lf-lang/rfcs/text/0002-rfc-process.md

 Once an RFC becomes active, anyone may submit an implementation of the feature as a pull request to the relevant repo.
-Being active, however, does not guarantee that an implementation of the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Being active, however, does not guarantee that an implementation of the feature will ultimately be merged; it does mean that, in principle, all the major stakeholders have agreed to the feature and are amenable to merging it.

 The nature of software development is that new insights are gained during